 For backward compatibility with current system implementations and use of the IP Precedence as defined in [31] and [32], the appropriate bits of the IPv4 TOS byte shown below MAY be inserted in the DS field.
+However, the restriction on the setting of bits 6 and 7 still applies.
 The IP TOS field (bits 3-6) is not supported in DiffServ networks.